+II.
 The second factor relates to the problem of ecological damage because of the Uppage trade.
-At the behest of the Deputy Conservator of Forests, Sirsi - Siddapur, a landlord, M. V. Hegde, has dasigned local constructed a one room multipurpose dryer in Janmane, cost of approximately Rs.
-30,000/-.
-The plan of the dryer is simple.
+At the behest of the Deputy Conservator of Forests, Sirsi - Siddapur, a local landlord, M. V. Hegde, has designed and constructed a one room multipurpose dryer in Janmane, cost of approximately Rs.
+20,000/-.
+The plan of the dryer is simple .
 It comprises of a room (22 feet x 10 feet), within which compartments which are 8 feet height, 2 feet apart and between which are rungs for placing steel trays, have been built.
-In all, the room can hold 336 trays, each of can carry approximately 11/2 kgs of Dppage.
-Two have been fixed which pass through this compartment and as a chimney at the roof.
-A stove has been fixed into wall of the room, which if fed with fuel boom allows the smoke to enter the chimney and heat the room. filled dryer i.e. one carrying approximately 5 quintals Uppage would require 5 to 6 quintals of fuel wood or hay.
-If this estimate of M. V. Hegde's is right, fuelwood which presently consumed at the rate of 1 kg of Uppage : 20 kgs of fuelwood would get drastically reduced to a rate of 5:6 -a reduction of over 90%.
-M. V. Hegde claims that eventhough the dryer was made on a trial and error basis, it is a perfectly viable contraption.
+In all, the room can hold 336 trays, each of can care, approximately 11/2 kgs of Uppage.
+Two pipalines have been fined which pass through this compartment and as a chimney at the roof.
+A stove has been fixed into wall of the room, which if fed with fuel wood and lit. allows the smoke to enter the chimne, and heat the room. filled dryer i.e. one carrying approximately 'S Quintals υf Uppage would require 5 to 6 quintals of fuel wood or hay.
+If this estimate of M. V. Hegde's is right, fuelwood which presently consumed at the rate of 1 kg of Uppage : 20 kgs of fuelwood would get drastically reduced to a rate of 5: 6 -a reduction of over 90%.
+M. V. Hagde claims that evanthough the dryar was made on a trial and error basis, it is a perfectly viable contraption.